Privacy, cookies, and third party services

 You may contact us at any time to ask to see what personal data we hold about you.

 If you believe that we have mishandled your data, you have the right to lodge a complaint with the Information Commissioner’s Office.
 You can report a concern here (but do contact us first, so that we can try and help).

 FixMyStreet is run by mySociety, a UK not-for-profit social enterprise.
 Our registered address is:

 483 Green Lanes

 To make our service easier or more useful, we sometimes place small data files on your computer or mobile phone, known as cookies; many websites do this.
 We use this information to, for example, remember you have logged in so you don’t need to do that on every page, or to measure how people use the website so we can improve it and make sure it works properly.
 Below, we list the cookies and services that this site can use.

-|fixmystreet_app_session||A random unique identifier||When browser is closed, or four weeks if “Keep me signed in” is ticked|
+|fixmystreet_app_session||A random unique identifier||When browser is closed|

 Measuring website usage (Google Analytics)

-We use Google Analytics to collect information about how people use this site.
-We do this to make sure it’s meeting its users’ needs and to understand how we could do it better.
+We use Google Analytics software to collect information about how you use this site.
+We do this to help make sure the site is meeting the needs of its users and to help us make improvements.

 Google Analytics stores information such as what pages you visit, how long you are on the site, how you got here, what you click on, and information about your web browser.
 IP addresses are masked (only a portion is stored) and personal information is only reported in aggregate.
 We do not allow Google to use or share our analytics data for any purpose besides providing us with analytics information, and we recommend that any user of Google Analytics does the same.